 Dazed golf great Tiger Woods struggles to walk in police arrest video

-Police footage shows Tiger Woods struggling to walk after officers woke him at the wheel of his running Mercedes.
+Police footage shows Tiger Woods struggling to walk as he is arrested by officers who found the golf star asleep at the wheel of his running Mercedes.

-The 14-time major golf champion was arrested for driving under the influence (DUI) in Florida and blamed his state on an "unexpected reaction" to a mix of prescription medicine.
+The 14-time major golf champion was apprehended for driving under the influence (DUI) in Florida and blamed his state on an "unexpected reaction" to a mix of prescription medicines.

-The video also shows officers handcuffing the 41-year-old sportsman, who was unable to say where he was, as he can barely keep his eyes open.
+The video also shows officers handcuffing the 41-year-old as he can barely keep his eyes open.

-As an officer moves a light in front of his face during the test, he fails to follow it with his eyes.
+As an officer moves a light in front of Woods' face during the test, he fails to follow it with his eyes.

+When the golfer is asked to recall his instructions after being asked to say the alphabet, he tells an officer they are "not to sing the national anthem backwards".

 Officers described him as being co-operative despite his confused state and as having "slow, mumbled and slurred" speech.

-The force corroborated Woods' claim that he did not have alcohol in his system.
+Tests corroborated Woods' claim that he did not have alcohol in his system and during the video he is seen to explain that the only drugs he has taken are those he is prescribed.

 Woods, who is recovering from back surgery, apologised and said he took "full responsibility" after spending nearly four hours in jail.